KeltonMVP/rules/docs/factions/departments/pd.en.md

 ## 7. Driving

 <span style="color:var(--pink);">7.1</span> Driving is considered improper when the player drives on the opposite lane for at least 3 seconds.
 If the player does not return to the correct lane during these seconds, the officer has the right to pull them over and sanction them.
 This rule also applies if the player uses the sand, grass, or other textures alongside the road.
 They cannot be used to avoid the correct lane.

+!!! example "Exceptions"
+    An exception is made to the rule above (7.1), and the player will be sanctioned if they cause an accident involving another traffic participant.

 <span style="color:var(--pink);">7.2</span> Driving is considered proper when it stays entirely within their lane or even when it slightly crosses onto the opposite lane.